Zaelot-Inc/use-reducer-logger/README.md

 ![screenshot of logger](screenshot.png)

-# Setup
-1. `npm install use-reducer-logger --save-dev` or `yarn add use-reducer-logger -D`

 # Usage
+1. Install with `npm install use-reducer-logger --save-dev` or `yarn add use-reducer-logger -D`
-1. Import logger with
+2. Import logger with

 ```javascript
 import logger from 'use-reducer-logger';
 ```

-2. Wrap your reducer with logger before passing it to `useReducer`
+3. Wrap your reducer with logger before passing it to `useReducer`

 ```javascript
 const [state, dispatch] = useReducer(logger(reducer), initialState);